 As you begin thinking about New Year’s resolutions why not add orthodontic appliance care to your list?

 Regardless of your New Year’s resolutions, appliance care is an important part of your overall dental care.
 We would like to offer you the following tips on how you can incorporate better braces care into your New Year schedule.
+In addition to braces, there are other services like getting porcelain crowns that can help improve your smile.
+People who have missing teeth may seek prosthodontist treatment to restore their full smile.

 Proper brushing technique is instrumental for brace hygiene.
 Keeping your teeth and braces clean and free from food debris and plaque buildup is important.
 Not only will this help keep you cavity free, it will also prevent gum inflammation and infections.